 Manuscripts must be submitted in Microsoft Word or Rich Text Format (rtf) electronically at https://mc.manuscriptcentral.com/asmnt.
 Figures may be submitted using any of the formats listed below.
 If requesting a masked anonymize review, please ensure that both a manuscript file with no identifying author information and a separate title page with author details are included in your submission.
 Questions should be directed to the ASSESSMENT Editorial Office by email: firstname.lastname@example.org.

 Authors should carefully prepare their manuscripts in accordance with the following instructions.

 Authors should use the Publication Manual of the American Psychological Association as a guide for preparing manuscripts for submission.
 All manuscript pages, including reference lists and tables, must be typed double-spaced.

 The first page of the paper (the title page) should contain the article title, the names and affiliations of all authors, authors’ notes or acknowledgments, and the names and complete mailing addresses of the corresponding author.
-If requesting a masked blind review, the first page should contain only the article title and the title page should be uploaded as a separate document.
+If requesting a masked anonymize review, the first page should contain only the article title and the title page should be uploaded as a separate document.

 The second page should contain an abstract of no more than 150 words and five to seven keywords that will be published following the abstract.

 The following sections should be prepared as indicated: